telepresenceio/telepresence/README.md

 provides three basic functions:

  * a DNS server that:
    - maintains records for dns-addressible entities in a configured kubernetes cluster
    - forwards any requests that don't match kubernetes entities to a configurable fallback

  * a SOCKS5 proxy that maintains auto-reconnecting connectivity into the the kubernetes cluster

  * a traffic capturing mechanism that:
    - dynamicaly adds/removes port forwarding rules for kubernetes ips
    - translates tcp connections to socks5 connections

-Of these four basic functions, the first two have extremely minimal OS and environmental dependencies.
+Of these three basic functions, the first two have extremely minimal OS and environmental dependencies.
 They are also useful on their own, For example, many applications can be directly configured to use a SOCKS5 proxy.
 There are also various third party tools on both macos and windows that claim to solve the problem of capturing some/all traffic and sending it through a SOCKS5 proxy.

 For the traffic capturing mechanism to work, there are two basic primitives that are OS-specific: